Repairing an export job

 WAImportExport.exe RepairExport /r:C:\WAImportExport\9WM35C3U.rep /d:G:\ /sn:bobmediaaccount /sk:VkGbrUqBWLYJ6zg1m29VOTrxpBgdNOlp+kp0C9MEdx3GELxmBw4hK94f7KysbbeKLDksg7VoN1W/a5UuM2zNgQ== /CopyLogFile:C:\WAImportExport\9WM35C3U.log /ManifestFile:G:\9WM35C3U.manifest

-The following is an example of a manifest file:
+The following example shows a manifest file:

 <?xml version="1.0" encoding="utf-8"?> <DriveManifest Version="2011-10-01"> <Drive> <DriveId>9WM35C3U</DriveId> <ClientCreator>Windows Azure Import/Export service</ClientCreator> <BlobList> <Blob> <BlobPath>pictures/city/redmond.jpg</BlobPath> <FilePath>\pictures\city\redmond.jpg</FilePath> <Length>15360</Length> <PageRangeList> <PageRange Offset="0" Length="3584" Hash="72FC55ED9AFDD40A0C8D5C4193208416" /> <PageRange Offset="3584" Length="3584" Hash="68B28A561B73D1DA769D4C24AA427DB8" /> <PageRange Offset="7168" Length="512" Hash="F521DF2F50C46BC5F9EA9FB787A23EED" /> </PageRangeList> <PropertiesPath Hash="E72A22EA959566066AD89E3B49020C0A">\pictures\city\redmond.jpg.properties</PropertiesPath> </Blob> <Blob> <BlobPath>pictures/wild/canyon.jpg</BlobPath> <FilePath>\pictures\wild\canyon.jpg</FilePath> <Length>10884</Length> <BlockList> <Block Offset="0" Length="2721" Id="AAAAAA==" Hash="263DC9C4B99C2177769C5EBE04787037" /> <Block Offset="2721" Length="2721" Id="AQAAAA==" Hash="0C52BAE2CC20EFEC15CC1E3045517AA6" /> <Block Offset="5442" Length="2721" Id="AgAAAA==" Hash="73D1CB62CB426230C34C9F57B7148F10" /> <Block Offset="8163" Length="2721" Id="AwAAAA==" Hash="11210E665C5F8E7E4F136D053B243E6A" /> </BlockList> <PropertiesPath Hash="81D7F81B2C29F10D6E123D386C3A4D5A">\pictures\wild\canyon.jpg.properties</PropertiesPath> </Blob> </BlobList> </Drive> </DriveManifest>